clarkgrubb/data-tools/doc/TOUR.md

 <a name="set-op"/>
 ## set operations

-*Data tools* are provided for finding the lines which two files share in common, or which are unique to the first file:
+*Data tools* are provided for finding the lines which two files share in common, or which are exclusive to the first file:

     $ set-intersect FILE1 FILE2
     $ set-diff FILE1 FILE2